containers/toolbox/README.md

 works equally well if you're running e.g. existing Fedora Workstation or Server, and that's a useful way to incrementally adopt containerization.

-The toolbox environment is based on the `fedora-toolbox` image.
-This image is then customized for the current user to create a toolbox container that seamlessly integrates with the rest of the operating system.
+The toolbox environment is based on an OCI image.
+On Fedora this is the `fedora-toolbox` image.
+This image is then customized for the current user to create a toolbox container thatseamlessly integrates with the rest of the operating system.

 ## Usage

-### Create your Fedora Toolbox container:
+### Create your toolbox container:
 ```
-[user@hostname ~]$ fedora-toolbox create
+[user@hostname ~]$ toolbox create
 [user@hostname ~]$
 ```
 This will create a container, and an image, called `fedora-toolbox-<your-username>:<version-id>` that's specifically customised for your host user.

-### Enter the Toolbox:
+### Enter the toolbox:
 ```
-[user@hostname ~]$ fedora-toolbox enter
+[user@hostname ~]$ toolbox enter
 🔹[user@toolbox ~]$
 ```